Appendix C: Derivable Traits

 A type that implements

-optimizations available, meaning you don’t have to call clone
+optimizations available, meaning you don’t have to call clone, which makes

 the code more concise.